 ECN’s physical, chemical and biological datasets - some now spanning over two decades - are a unique national resource that is improving our understanding of how and why the ecological structure and functioning of natural environments change over time.
 The data help inform research and decision-making on important issues such as the impacts of climate change and air pollution on habitats and species, changes in natural capital and the sustainability of ecosystem functions and services.

-The Environmental Change Network is the UK's formal Long-Term Ecosystem Research (LTER) network: it is a member of the International Long-Term Ecological Research network, ILTER, and of ILTER's regional network, LTER-Europe.
-These connections, coupled with ECN's extensive database, have enabled experts in CEH to play a leading role in environmental informatics associated with long-term ecosystem data.
+The Environmental Change Network is the UK's formal Long-Term Ecosystem Research (LTER) network: it is a member of the International Long-Term Ecological Research network, ILTER, and of ILTER's regional network, LTER-Europe (a component of eLTER).
+These connections, coupled with ECN's extensive database, have enabled experts in UKCEH to play a leading role in environmental informatics associated with long-term ecosystem data.

 Site-based monitoring and research

 Since 1992, ECN has operated sites across the UK.
-The network currently comprises 11 terrestrial sites and 45 freshwater sites, at which ECN partner organisations make a wide range of environmental measurements.
+The network currently comprises 11 terrestrial sites at which ECN partner organisations make a wide range of environmental measurements.
 Data are sent to the ECN Data Centre, where they are checked and added to the ECN Database and made freely available for research, education and other non-commercial purposes.
+ECN partners also collect data at a further 45 freshwater sites, though these datasets are not currently centrally collated.

 ECN data: a unique resource

-ECN data, along with related datasets, are accessible via the ECN Data Centre, which includes options for examining the data in summary form using online tools.
-Raw data are available on completion of an online licence.
-Data are available for most ECN terrestrial sites from 1993 and from 1994 onwards for freshwater sites.
+ECN data, along with related datasets, are available on acceptance of an online licence.
+Data are available for most ECN terrestrial sites from 1993.
+Some freshwater data is also available.
 There is no charge for standard data requests (unless there are specific third-party licensing arrangements in place or if a request is particularly complex).

 - Special Issue marking 20 years of detailed environmental monitoring by ECN